vdaburon/har-to-jmeter-convertor/README.md

 * sampler_start_number, set the start sampler number for partial recording (default 1, must be an integer > 0)
 * use_lrwr_infos, the har file has been generated with LoadRunner Web Recorder Chrome extension and contains Transaction Name, expected values : 'transaction_name' or don't add this parameter
 * external_file_infos, external csv file contains information about Timestamp, Transaction Name, date start or end.
+* ws_with_pdoornbosch boolean, manage websocket messages with the JMeter plugin from Peter DOORNBOSH (default false), if true need the plugin 'WebSocket Samplers by Peter Doornbosch' to open the generated script.

 ## Command line tool (CLI)
 This tool could be use with script shell Windows or Linux.